 Are you interested in improving a green or community space in your neighbourhood to improve your local area which can also benefit the wider environment?
 Or maybe you would like to encourage others to enjoy the benefits of the great outdoors and leading a more active lifestyle?

-We have launched the Green Neighbourhood grant scheme which builds on previous initiatives including ‘In Bloom’ and ‘It’s Your Neighbourhood’ to make a more inclusive and accessible scheme.
+The Green Neighbourhood grant scheme returns for its second year to build on the successes we shared with local community groups off of last year’s scheme.
 A share of our £4000 funding pot is available to individuals as well as any new or existing resident and community groups who are looking to ‘green’ their communities.

 This new funding opportunity offers grants of £50 to £500 for individuals or community groups to get you started on your journey to create a more vibrant, active, welcoming Green Neighbourhood.
 We welcome a diversity of projects, and while there's no need to have any existing funding for your project, we are keen to support initiatives that have additional funding from other sources.